 The clips can help citizens gain access to important information, of course, but they can also be entertaining.

-President Obama’s health care summit meeting, but it wasn’t of a comment about proposed legislation, it was of Vice President Joseph R. Biden Jr. caught on a microphone saying, “It’s easy being vice president.”
+Last month one of the top clips on the C-Span site was from President Obama’s health care summit meeting, but it wasn’t of a comment about proposed legislation, it was of Vice President Joseph R. Biden Jr. caught on a microphone saying, “It’s easy being vice president.”
 A spokesman for the vice president told reporters that Mr. Biden was “obviously joking.”

 Regardless, the archives are a reminder that the cameras are always recording.
 For politicians or anyone else captured by C-Span, Mr. Browning said, “there’s no more deniability.”